-- Mr. and Mrs. C were the only directors and shareholders. - Initially both worked in the Company and drew directors' remuneration. - Since 1967 Mrs. C became ill and draw remuneration at a reduced rate. - From 1968, Company became unprofitable and went into liquidation in 1971. - Liquidators sought to recover sums paid to Mr. and Mrs. C on the ground that they were disguised return of capital. - Held: - sums paid to Mr. C, even though may be high, could not be challenged in absence of fraud or dishonesty; - sums paid to Mrs. C, only one-third represented reasonable remuneration.
+- Mr. and Mrs. C were the only directors and shareholders. - Initially both worked in the Company and drew directors' remuneration. - Since 1967 Mrs. C became ill and drew remuneration at a reduced rate. - From 1968, Company became unprofitable and went into liquidation in 1971. - Liquidators sought to recover sums paid to Mr. and Mrs. C on the ground that they were disguised return of capital. - Held: - sums paid to Mr. C, even though may be high, could not be challenged in absence of fraud or dishonesty; - sums paid to Mrs. C, only one-third represented reasonable remuneration.
 She had to refund the rest.

-Fraudulent trading: s275 CO
+Fraudulent trading: s.
+275 CWUMPO

-• s.275 of the Companies Ordinance:-
+s.275 of the Companies (Winding-Up and Miscellaneous Provisions) Ordinance:-